paulscherrerinstitute/ch.psi.imagej.hdf5/Readme.md

 `mvn clean compile assembly:assembly`

 The zip file contains an all in one jar as well as the required native libraries for Windows, Linux and Mac OS X.

+# Acknowledgements
+This project was inspired by the ImageJ HDF Plugin of Matthias Schlachter Chair of Pattern Recognition and Image Processing, University of Freiburg, Germany ( https://code.google.com/p/imagej-hdf ) .
+It is a complete rewrite of the code with the focus on efficiency and maintainability